powsybl/powsybl-distribution/README.md

 The PowSyBl distribution is generated in the `<PROJECT_ROOT_PATH>/target` folder.
 For easier use of itools commands, adding `<PROJECT_ROOT_PATH>/target/powsybl-distribution-<powsybldistribution.version>/bin` to your environment variable `PATH` is recommended.

+Notes:
+- Test network files in the [`resources`](https://github.com/powsybl/powsybl-distribution/tree/master/resources) folder are present in the `etc` folder of the generated distribution.
+- A configuration file is provided in this distribution but will be overriden by your local configuration file if you have one.

+To learn more about how to use this basic PowSyBl distribution, go to our [beginner guide](https://www.powsybl.org/docs/todo.html).